Skip to Content

 Image shows Brian F. O’Brien and his magazine – Sports Digest.

-We are delighted to announce that from 2017 there will be a $750 prize to the top business journalism student on the Massey course.
+There is a $750 prize to the top business journalism student on the Massey course.

 The prize is funded by the Insurance Council of NZ, and is part of the council's wish to enhance the public's financial literacy and capability, particularly with regard to managing risk and protecting assets.

 Massey's Postgraduate Diploma in Journalism programme includes a business journalism module.
-The prize will be awarded to the Massey student who displays the greatest competency in business, economics and statistics concepts, and produces a strong news story that reports insurance and business concepts in a way readily understandable by a general audience.
+The prize is awarded to the Massey student who displays the greatest competency in business, economics and statistics concepts, and produces a strong news story that reports insurance and business concepts in a way readily understandable by a general audience.

 This $200 award goes to the student who produces the best news story about New Zealand agriculture that bridges the interest of both the general audience and the rural community.
 The award is judged by a panel organised by Peter Burke.